‘Autism Dialogue’ (chapter). The World Needs Dialogue. Penwell, Garrett (editors). Dialogue Publications. London, 2018.

 Spontaneous visual arts & photography situated in creative dialogue and presence.

 I make visual artworks as a seeker of ever-new compositions, manifestations, shapes and letterforms, in timeless nether-worlds of symbols and words of undiscovered meaning.

-I began my writing and graphical art journey as a young child, in love with and capable of good handwriting, which adults noticed.
+I began my writing and graphical art journey as a young child, in love with and capable of good handwriting.
 I was drawn to the eye-catching designs of rock band logos, copying them and soon embroidering on the back of my denim jackets and then other local boys’ for payment.
 While fully engaged with Islamic mysticism I learned to read Arabic.
 Short courses in Art & Design, Manuscript Calligraphy, Gilding and Signwork supported a small business teaching and producing plaques and shop signage.
 I produced (and held workshops in) artisan Islamic plaques on exotic wood and vellum for living spaces and had a couple of exhibitions.
 Large scale work on mosque walls followed, at the same time as making and installing shop fascias around Sheffield using a vinyl cutter or brushwork.
 I embarked on several retreats and pilgrimages abroad, receiving lots of inspiration from Eastern art.

 Whether squirrel-hair brushes for heraldry, gold-leaf gilding on vellum or black calligraphy ink on handmade parchment, the traditions of sophisticated mark-making and graphical artistry hold a deep magic and immediacy, and besides immense tactile appeal, can be made to embody great meaning and message.

 In 2009 on the Contemporary Fine Art BA, I spent the whole first year trying to unite my inner and outer world with oils on a single 1.2m square canvas.